» What is fire clay and where to get it

 Thank you very much in advance for your information.

-Good information thank you.
+34. Good information thank you.
 Only one question, what is Vermiculite and where can I get it from?

 added by admin: Hi Debbie, please fine all needed information about Vermiculite insulation information (in a way it can be replaced with ash for instance).

-The firebricks I laid for the hearth have some gaps.
+35. The firebricks I laid for the hearth have some gaps.
 I was wondering if I could simply fill the gaps (no more than 5mm or 6mm) with the 50/50 fire clay/sand mixture.
 Thanks for your thoughts.

 added by Rado: Hi Mick, email me a photo of the firebrick floor I will have a look at it.
 If you progressed in work further, I suggest to leave the floor as is because ash will pack in and fills the gaps between bricks.

-MUD Cob Clay High power Kiln
+36. MUD Cob Clay High power Kiln

-In the video below, Jon made a cob clay mud oven and 2 cooker kitchen top which is fired with cob/clay/mud rocket stove design below it.
-He successfully used the cob oven to reach 1200 degrees farenheit.
+In the recorded building progress below, Jon made a cob clay mud oven and 2 cooker kitchen top which is fired with cob/clay/mud rocket stove design below it.
+He successfully used the cob oven to reach 1200 degrees Fahrenheit.
 He as able to use it as a kiln to fire bricks and ceramics and oven to cook pizza, roasts – turkey, breads etc. I think their experiment proves that inexpensive materials – 50% organic matter and 50% clay – seeds, sugar, potash, water, clay, (“no sand necessary as high silica causes cracks, high lithium (spodumene) clays are more durable” (Crispin Pemberton) – cob mixture is sufficient to build durable kiln.
 So if finding fireclay is difficult I think this recipe would work as well.

-Hi can we make furnace by using fireclay (Al:18% & silica: 50-60%) and Masonry only?
+37. Hi can we make furnace by using fireclay (Al:18% & silica: 50-60%) and Masonry only?

-Thanks for the info on mixing fireclay with other materials.
+38. Thanks for the info on mixing fireclay with other materials.
 In your heat resistant refractory mortars page.

 I’m planing on building a rocket stove and was unsure of the cement ratio to fire clay,lime, perlite, portland cement and sand.
 I appreciate your work.